Submitted Surnames of Length 10

 Villarroel Spanish

-Derivative of Villa, unexplained.
+Derivative and rarer version of Villa, unexplained.
 Compare Villarruel.

 Villarruel Spanish